-Can a DIY investor achieve superior returns than the index?
-The simple answer is a confident YES when a strategy of dividend investing is employed.
+Have DIY investors been able to achieve superior returns relative to the index?
+The simple answer is a confident YES when a strategy of dividend investing has been employed.
 Here is the evidence.

 Dividends drive stock market returns

-RBC Global Asset Management published data showing that over the last 30 years, a dividend- based strategy would have handily outperformed index-based strategies.
-As the table below shows, rom 1986 to 2016 dividend growers of the S&P/TSX had a compound annual growth rate (CAGR) of 11.7%.
-Dividend payers as a whole returned 9.9%.
-Non-dividend payers? . . . only 1.3%.
+RBC Global Asset Management published data showing that over the last 35 years, a dividend- based strategy would have handily outperformed index-based strategies.
+As the table below shows, from 1986 to 2020 dividend growers of the S&P/TSX had a compound annual growth rate (CAGR) of 10.9%.
+Dividend payers as a whole returned 9.1%.
+Non-dividend payers? . . . only 1.2%.
 Dividend-paying stocks have been the foundation of stock market returns.

 But what dividend-paying stocks should you actually buy?
 We invest in large Canadian companies with relatively high yields (usually 3 – 6%) and a long history of consistent and rising dividends.
 A quick look at the 30 year returns of our “Beating the TSX” strategy illustrates the power of this method.